1.1 In these terms and conditions, the following definitions apply:

 3.2 If the SOW/SLA or Quote provides that Ward will charge fees to the Client for the Deliverables to be provided under that SOW/SLA or Quote at a daily rate, Ward reserves the right to invoice per hour for actual hours performed that cumulatively equal less than one Normal Work Day.
 The hourly billing rate will be calculated by dividing the daily rate for one Normal Work Day by seven and a half hours except where the SOW provides otherwise.

-3.3 Where the Client purchases Deliverables under a recurring periodic subscription (whether monthly, quarterly or yearly), the Client undertakes to discharge the agreed fees even where the Contract has been terminated early by either party.
+3.3 Where the Client purchases Deliverables for a fixed term, the Client undertakes to discharge the agreed fees for the full fixed term even where the Contract has been terminated by either party in accordance with the provisions of these terms and conditions.

 3.4 For Services performed outside Normal Work Hours or in addition to a Normal Work Day, Ward reserves the right, at its option, to charge overtime rates or in the case of time and material based Services, reduce the number of time and material days available by the applicable overtime rates.
 If applicable, the overtime rates will be as specified in each individual SOW/SLA or Quote or, if not set out therein, at Ward’s then current overtime rates will apply.